Badge

 Response to the Incidents

-Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was preventive steps to contain the attack.
+Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was network isolationpre-encryption notifications by law enforcement.

 Ransomware Information

-Highest Ransom Demanded: The highest ransom demanded in a ransomware incident was Bitcoins.
+Highest Ransom Demanded: The highest ransom demanded in a ransomware incident was True.

 Lessons Learned and Recommendations

-Most Significant Lesson Learned: The most significant lesson learned from past incidents was Transparent communication and public trust.
+Most Significant Lesson Learned: The most significant lesson learned from past incidents was International cooperation is critical for dismantling cybercriminal networks.

 Initial Access Broker

-Most Recent Entry Point: The most recent entry point used by an initial access broker were an Infected email from a customer, Phishing Email, Malicious email, Trusted customer's infected email, Infected email, Infected email from a trusted customer and Infected Email.
+Most Recent Entry Point: The most recent entry point used by an initial access broker were an Infected email and Infected email from a customer.

 Post-Incident Analysis